 Because no prior work has addressed security and privacy in group chat, we designed our survey to explore this space.
-We wanted to both identify the security and privacy challenges facing users and understand how they navigate those challenges, as well as understand how the social dynamics of group chat impact security and privacy.
-We intentionally avoided defining security and privacy in our survey, instead seeking to understand users' perceptions with regards to these terms.
+We wanted to identify the security and privacy challenges facing users, understand how they navigate those challenges, and understand how the social dynamics of group chat impact security and privacy.
+We intentionally avoided defining security and privacy in our survey instead of seeking to understand users' perceptions regarding these terms.
 While this prevented us from exploring specific privacy issues, we believe it was necessary to understand what is foremost in users' minds.
 The survey was comprised of four sections: tool usage, group dynamics, privacy, and security.

-Tool usage: First, we asked respondents which group chat tools they use, and for which purpose they used them.
-Next, we asked them about what they liked and disliked with the tools they used.
-We also asked how they select the group chat tools they want to use.
+Tool usage: First, we asked respondents which group chat tools they used and for which purpose they used them.
+Next, we asked them about what they liked and disliked about the tools they used.
+We also asked how they selected the group chat tools they wanted to use.

 Group dynamics: We then asked respondents which groups respondents used group chat tools to communicate with (e.g., family, work colleagues, friends), including the average size of their chat groups.
-We asked if respondents had ever been removed from a group and if so, why they had been removed and how it affected them.
-Next, we asked whether permission should be requested from the group before new users are added and why they felt that way.
-We also asked when, if ever, users have reviewed the member list for a group.
-Finally, we asked respondents how they felt about group respondents who rarely participated in conversation and why they felt that way.
+We asked if respondents had ever been removed from a group and, if so, why they had been removed and how it affected them.
+Next, we asked whether permission should be requested from the group before new users were added and why they felt that way.
+We also asked when, if ever, users had reviewed the member list of a group.
+Finally, we asked respondents how they felt about group respondents who rarely participated in the group and why they felt that way.

-Privacy: We started by asking respondents whether they are concerned with others sharing screenshots of the chat logs.
+Privacy: We started by asking respondents whether they were concerned about others sharing screenshots of their chat logs.
 We then asked them what topics they felt uncomfortable discussing in chat.
-Next, we asked whether someone had ever shared something that put them in an awkward position and if so, how it had affected them and how they had responded.
-Finally, we asked whether respondents had ever joined a chat group for a given topic (e.g., politics) and if so, what those topics are and what privacy concerns they had for those groups.
+Next, we asked whether someone had ever shared something that put them in an awkward position and, if so, how it had affected them and how they had responded.
+Finally, we asked whether respondents had ever joined a chat group for a given topic (e.g., politics) and, if so, what those topics were and what privacy concerns they had for those groups.

-Security: We asked respondents if they had ever shared sensitive information and if so, what types of sensitive information they had shared.
+Security: We asked respondents if they had ever shared sensitive information and, if so, what types of sensitive information they had shared.
 Next, we asked how they determined whether a group chat tool was secure and what steps they took to secure their group chat communication.
-We also asked whether they considered any existing tools to be secure and what those were.
-Finally, we asked if they had ever been concerned with impersonation in their groups chats and if so, how they handled that.
+We also asked whether they considered any existing tools to be secure and, if so, which ones.
+Finally, we asked if they had ever been concerned with impersonation in their group chats and, if so, how they handled those situations.